Wilds LBG Guide

 The gameplay loop for Elemental is as follows:

-- Due to the animation commitment of Elemental Chasers, alternating Normal Chasers can instead be considered as a significantly safer (but significantly lower DPS) alternative for recharging gauge.
+● Due to the animation commitment of Elemental Chasers, alternating Normal Chasers can instead be considered as a significantly safer (but significantly lower DPS) alternative for recharging gauge. ● Use Corrupted Mantle after or halfway through an RF Gauge to boost affinity, raw, and gauge charge rate. ● Flash pods are overpowered.

 7. Hunting Preparation

 Bowguns are focused more on preparation before hunts than other weapons, and taking the time to optimize your item loadout, ammo pouch and radial menus can save a lot of time in your hunts.
-Remember to restock your items and ammo between hunts!
+This section of the guide will give details and examples on how to make the most of these systems.

 7.1 Item Pouch